 June 27-29, 2019 Greenwood, MS

 Community design work begins with an understanding of the power of people first.
 It is the web of relationships, history, narrative, mythology, and aspirations embodied in the people of a community that is the fabric of a place.
-This conference will highlight these experts on place; the people who work, celebrate, struggle, organize, worship, and live in the neighborhoods we live, work, and play in.
-The 42nd Annual ACD convening will give us all a microphone and turn the amp up to 11 so as to focus on stories of PEOPLE+______.
+This conference highlighted these experts on place; the people who work, celebrate, struggle, organize, worship, and live in the neighborhoods we live, work, and play in.

 The work of community design is frequently focused on strengthening urban communities, and this work is vitally important, however the work that is being done in rural communities is equally as important and this conference is a call to expand the conversation to include both the rural and urban.
 Rural places can sometimes feel like the end of the line, particularly for marginalized communities.
 Policies made in Washington, D.C. or state capitals filter down to the organizations working in the neighborhoods who have to deal with the decisions of those who may, or may not hold their best interest at heart.
 Aren’t the residents, the locals, the radical few who stay put, sources of untapped breadths and depths of knowledge?

-At PEOPLE+, we are inviting community designers to apply to speak alongside stakeholders and elevate the voices of the experts in place.
-As community designers, we seek to listen to those with whom we partner, and this year’s convening will carve out space for the voices of people plus the designers who work on their behalf to hear each other.
+At PEOPLE+, we invited community designers to speak alongside stakeholders and to elevate the voices of the experts in place.
+This convening carved out space for the voices of people plus the designers who work on their behalf to hear each other.

 - Equity: Systems of oppression and inequity disproportionately impact Communities of Color.
 How can community design actively work to build power and offset barriers to make more just places?

 Engagement: Young people and vulnerable communities are valuable assets not often included in community decisions.
 What are ways to include these groups in design and community activism?